fetsorn banner

 How fetsorn runs games

 My games are purely narrative.
-No dice, no numbers, no prep from the player — just come to the online call and go along with the world.
+No dice, no numbers, no prep from the player, just come to the online call and go along with the world.
 I bring social and communicative skills and an understanding of storytelling that removes conflicts and guides the story forward, seeding moments of tension and resolution, anticipation and callback.
-I know what every player wants as a person and work to satisfy their fantasies within the story.
+I pay attention to what each player is reaching for and shape the world to meet them there.
 The world is kind.
 Whatever the players attempt, we find a way to go there.
 People smile at them, doors open.
-But the world follows real rules — the boundary is what is physically and socially possible, not what the player assumes is possible for them.
+But the world follows real rules, the boundary is what is physically and socially possible, not what the player assumes is possible for them.
 That gap is where the game lives.
-When a session goes well, we feel close at the end, like old friends — on a level that is only created by shared experience.
+When a session goes well, we feel close at the end, like old friends, on a level that is only created by shared experience.
 We speak mildly and softly, with warmth reserved for close friends, and we are both eager to set up the next session and truthful about our ability to do so.
-Running jokes appear naturally — pirates one session, scientists another, mafia the next.
+Running jokes appear naturally, for example pirates one session, scientists another, mafia the next.
 Each group develops its own traditions, its own mythology of the city.
 The city becomes alive, mythologized, while never turned into fantasy.
 Everything that happens could actually happen.
-I also run City Limits as an English language learning tool — players practice conversation and improvisation inside the game without textbook drills.
+I also run City Limits as an English language learning tool.
+Players practice conversation and improvisation inside the game without textbook drills.

 Featured Prompts